brturnbull/rate-my-burg/README.md

-# rate-my-burg
+# rate-my-burg 🍔

-Side project to build GraphQL, TS, React
+GraphQL API which allows users to upload burgers/ratings, and have other users vote for these.